-The Pressroom is where you will find the most up-to-date information from the Diocese of Metuchenn.
+The Pressroom is where you will find the most up-to-date information from the Diocese of Metuchen.
 Media inquiries may be directed to the Office of Communications and Public Relations.

 The faithful of the Diocese of Metuchen who participate either virtually or in person in the events surrounding the March for Life, including the Masses that will be celebrated at the Basilica of the National Shrine of the Immaculate Conception can receive a plenary indulgence granted by a decree from Pope Francis.